Frequently Asked Questions

 An example cabin for girls, aged 7

 If you’ve found your way to this page on our website, then you’re a parent who, at least, has a sense of the remarkable value of summer camp.
-Perhaps you went to camp as a kid, and want to insure that your children have an opportunity to experience the wonders of a week or two in the forest.
+Perhaps you went to camp as a kid, and want to ensure that your children have an opportunity to experience the wonders of a week or two in the forest.
 Maybe you have friends who attend Friendly Pines, and you’ve heard their children’s stories.
 Or maybe you’re like so many other parents who have only a vague idea of what summer camp is all about.
 You think you’ve heard mention of Friendly Pines.
 Doesn’t the boy down the street wear a green t-shirt with a Friendly Pines logo?
 Where does that boy go every summer?
 What does he do?

 No doubt about it.
-Friendly Pines Camp is a big adventure – for parents and child.
+Friendly Pines Camp is a big adventure – for parents and campers.
 And like most big adventures the rewards are just as big.
 Nestled high in the tall, cool pines of the Prescott National Forest, Friendly Pines is home to nearly 1,000 boys and girls each summer.

 For each camper the experience is unique and profound.
 Unlike soccer teams, gymnastic classes, or swimming lessons, boys and girls learn how to navigate the world in this summer wonderland.
 They learn to make choices.
 They learn to compromise.
 They discover and develop their own character.
 They become more tolerant of differences in others.
 They become more comfortable with themselves.
 Confidence.
 Independence.
 Self-reliance.
 Of course, the campers don’t realize any of this is going on, because it’s all so much darn fun.

-For eight decades, Friendly Pines Camp has dedicated itself to being your Partner in Parenting.
+For over eight decades, Friendly Pines Camp has dedicated itself to being your Partner in Parenting.
 Our philosophy emphasizes safety, caring, and growth.
 We know that a positive summer camp experience is one that will pay personal dividends in a camper’s life well beyond childhood, so Friendly Pines Camp works tirelessly to hire a staff that will not only keep your children safe, but also keep them on a positive course of fun and personal development.

 We are a tech-free camp!
-Instead, campers are encouraged to spend time outdoors, interacting with their peers and counselors, and participating in the wide variety of fun and unique activities we offer!
+Campers are encouraged to spend time outdoors, interacting with their peers and counselors, and participating in the wide variety of fun and unique activities we offer!
 There simply isn't enough time in the day for anything that has a screen, as our days are positively jam packed with things that are way more fun than scrolling through phones or surfing the internet or playing video games.

 We do not allow campers to bring electronic devices of any sort.
 This includes, but is not limited to cell phones, computers, laptops, video game consoles, tablets, e-readers', etc.